christopher-kapic/christopher-kapic/README.md

 ### Current Projects
  - [TickerTab](https://tickertab.io/) 📈 -
-a website to calculate the hypothetical price of stock options using an intuitive graphing interface.
+A website to calculate the hypothetical price of stock options using an intuitive graphing interface.
 Developed with Gatsby (React), Netlify, NodeJS + Express + Redis (private API), and FaunaDB.

  - [iMessage Client](https://github.com/christopher-kapic/imessageclient) -
-a third party client for iMessage (for use as a PWA).
+A third party client for iMessage (for use as a PWA).
 Eventually will be deployable to CapRover.

 <!-- #### [Kapic Math](https://math.christopherkapic.com/) 💯